syedaCodes/reviewreads/README.md

 ![Reviewed Page](/src/imgs/booksreviewed.png)

-The reviewed page displays your list of reviewed books and their ratings.
+The reviewed page displays your list of books with the ratings given.